shashinadya/code-practice/README.md

 # DatabaseService

-DatabaseService is a Java service for managing data across various databases.
+DatabaseService is a Java database.service for managing data across various databases.

 ## Installation